rigastalin/rigastalin/README.md

 ### Hi there 👋

 I am a Java developer.
+I love Java like my Mama loves me.
 Currently studying at "School 21" from Sber.

 </br>